jjgecon/EconJM_auto_doc_gen/output_docs/puc_rio/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-At PUC Rio, I am particularly drawn to the department's commitment to addressing complex socioeconomic issues through innovative economic research, which aligns with my own focus on cultural dynamics and economic behavior.
-My work employing generative AI to analyze media complements PUC Rio's emphasis on leveraging technology to enrich social science inquiry and policy analysis.
-Furthermore, my experience mentoring students and fostering inclusive academic environments resonates with the institution's dedication to nurturing talent and diversity.
-By integrating advanced AI methodologies to explore economic narratives in media, I aim to contribute meaningfully to the department's interdisciplinary and impact-driven research culture.
+At PUC Rio, I am drawn to the department’s commitment to addressing complex socioeconomic issues through innovative research, which closely aligns with my focus on cultural dynamics and economic behavior.
+My experience mentoring students and fostering inclusive academic environments also resonates with the institution’s dedication to nurturing talent and diversity.
+By integrating advanced AI methodologies to analyze economic narratives in media, I hope to contribute meaningfully to the department’s interdisciplinary and impact-driven research community.